sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 *(e) Fifth process of swallowing of metals by mercury.*

   Mercury is to be rubbed, for one day, in a hot mortar, with one sixty-fourth part of its weight of gold leaves besmeared with the bile of peacock, all these substances being immersed in lemon juice.
 The same procedure is to be repeated, if it is intended that the mercury would be required to swallow another morsel of gold (i.e. gold weighing another one sixty fourth part of the mercury).
 After the rubbing is over, the mercury is to be covered with bhurja leaves, kept inside a vessel containing kanji, mixed with salt, boiled for three days.
-It will then be found that mercury has swallowed the gold with which it was [rubbed](# "Gold leaves are sometimes used in the pr-paration of Swarnasinduram or Makaradhwajı, etc., but the process how the gold is to be swallowed by the mercury does not appear to be known to the modern chemists who are under a wrong impression that gold cannot be chemically combined with mercury.
-Instead of making the mercury swallow the gold by one of the processes described bere, the modern kavirajas and their followers rub the mercury and the gold leaves with sulphur and the prescribed juices; and thus prepare the compound by means of a Baluka Jantram, failing to have the mercury combined with the gold, which is found separated from the compound.
-For preparation of Makaradhwaj.s, etc., see the next mercurial operation.").If the weight of the mercury is greater thanwhat it was originally, it is again to be boiled until it reverts to its original weight.
+It will then be found that mercury has swallowed the gold with which it was rubbed[^36].If the weight of the mercury is greater thanwhat it was originally, it is again to be boiled until it reverts to its original weight.
 The quantity of gold to be swallowed by mercury may be increased to one thirty-second part, one sixteenth part, one eighth part, etc. Essences of silver and other metals may also similarly be swallowed by mercury.
 Chulika salt and gandhaka are to be used only in the absence of peacock's bile.

+[^36]: "Gold leaves are sometimes used in the pr-paration of Swarnasinduram or Makaradhwajı, etc., but the process how the gold is to be swallowed by the mercury does not appear to be known to the modern chemists who are under a wrong impression that gold cannot be chemically combined with mercury.
+Instead of making the mercury swallow the gold by one of the processes described bere, the modern kavirajas and their followers rub the mercury and the gold leaves with sulphur and the prescribed juices; and thus prepare the compound by means of a Baluka Jantram, failing to have the mercury combined with the gold, which is found separated from the compound.
+For preparation of Makaradhwaj.s, etc., see the next mercurial operation."

 **(च) रसस्य षष्ठो ग्रासविधिः।**